young-su-ko/notebook/_posts/2025-08-11-flowmatching-vectorfields.md

 Picking up from the previous discussion on [probability paths](flowmatching-probpaths.html), let's continue the exploration of flow matching.

 ### vector fields
-A vector field, $$u_t$$, is said to define an ODE whose solution is a flow, $$\psi_t$$.
+The goal of flow matching is to learn a vector field, $$u_t$$, that is able to transform a simple distribution into a desired data distribution.
+A vector field is said to define an ODE whose solution is a flow, $$\psi_t$$.

-The vector field is like the GPS that tells you "in 50 feet, turn right", etc. The flow, is then the route you end up taking if you listen to the GPS.
+If the vector field is the GPS that tells you "in 50 feet, turn right", etc, the flow the route you end up taking following the GPS.

 For every datapoint $$z \in \mathbb{R}^d$$, $$u_t( \cdot \vert z)$$ denotes the **conditional vector field**.

-The analogy is let $$x$$ be some starting point in San Diego, and $$z$$ be the place you want to end up at.
+To give an analogy, let $$x$$ be some starting point in San Diego, and $$z$$ be a destination you wish to reach.
 At each moment in time along our journey, the GPS, $$u_t(x \vert z)$$, will tell us how to move so that we end up at our destination.

-So what is the actual equation for the conditional vector field?
+So what's the equation for the conditional vector field?
 Let's find it in the case of Gaussian probability paths.

 ### conditional gaussian vector field
-We start by constructing a specific flow, one that exactly follows the Gaussian probability path.
-Our target flow is:
+We can construct a specific flow, one that exactly follows the Gaussian probability path:

 $$
 \psi_t(x \vert z) = \alpha_t z + \beta_t x